File Transfer Protocol (FTP)

 Clients initiate a connection to the servers to manage traffic using port 21, consisting of client command and server replies.
 After the client command and server replies, the client establishes the second connection to the server for the transfer of actual data using TCP port 20.
 The connection to port 20 is established every time there is data to be transferred.
 The figure below illustrates the File Transfer Protocol (FTP) connection.

 The FTP client can download, upload, delete, rename, move and copy data on a server depending upon user rights.
-A user typically needs to log on to the FTP server, while some servers use anonymous user for some or all of their content available without login.
+A user typically needs to log on to the FTP server, such as https://www.goanywhere.com/

 The File Transfer Protocol sessions work in two modes, passive and active.
 In active mode, when a client opens a session via a command channel request; the server then opens a data connection back to the client and start transferring data.